seapear/AffinityOnLinux/Guides/Rum/Guide.md

 ```

 Now let's test if it's setup correctly.
-Just run `rum` without argouments and check if it prints the following:
+Just run `rum` without arguments and check if it prints the following:

 ```plain
 Not enough arguments!